raghu13590/big-data-mac-arm64-setup/README.md

 # Big Data Mac ARM64 Setup

 This project sets up a big data environment on a Mac with ARM64 architecture using Docker.
-It includes scripts to manage and run Zookeeper, Pinot, Superset, and ZooNavigator services.
+It includes scripts to manage and run Zookeeper, Kafka, Pinot, Superset, and ZooNavigator services.

 ## Overview

 This project provides a streamlined way to set up and manage a big data environment.
-It includes Docker Compose files for setting up Zookeeper, Pinot, Superset, and ZooNavigator, and shell scripts to manage these services, ensuring they run correctly and efficiently.
+It includes Docker Compose files for setting up Zookeeper, Kafka, Pinot, Superset, and ZooNavigator, and shell scripts to manage these services, ensuring they run correctly and efficiently.

 ### Features